unlobito/twitter-archiver/README.md

 # Make your own simple, public, searchable Twitter archive

-This is a static website that you can run.
-It is a website that takes in your Twitter archive zip file, in the format that it is provided circa December 2022, and generates a zip file with another website in it.
+This is a Node app that takes in your Twitter archive zip file, in the format that it is provided circa December 2022, and generates a zip file with another website in it.

-Feel free to hack on this if you want it to generate different output than what is available at https://tinysubversions.com/twitter-archive/make-your-own/

-## Modified by Andi McClure

-This version has been modified to run as an npm app rather than a website.
-(Andi considers these changes trivial, and so any alterations from the Darius version in this repo you may consider public domain/Creative Commons Zero).
+It is based on [Darius Kazemi's browser-based Twitter website generator](https://tinysubversions.com/twitter-archive/make-your-own/), with the primary difference being it can handle archives of larger than 4 gigabytes.
+These modifications were performed by Andi McClure, and do not have a license associated with them yet.
+This is a work-in-progress commit.

+## Usage

-The script version relies on web compatibility features, and so requires a relatively new Node.
+This app requires a relatively new Node.
 I am using 18.16.1.

 The following commands work:

-    npm run dist

-Compiles the website (I.E., Darius's original version) into a directory named dist/.

     npm run exec -- path/to/input.zip path/to/output.zip -b http://site-youll-install-on.com/